SheryllD/Project_Investment_Analysis/README.md

 - Fairly even distribtion of invesment amoung  all countries and industries
 <br/>

-## Key takeaways relevant to the problem statements:
+## Key takeaways relevant to the problem statements

 - show that Australia is the countries which invested more
 - Industry with highest growth and growth potential: Australia
 - show the industry with more invesment and least growth: Health Tech
 <br/>

-## Potential business implications or next steps:
+## Potential business implications or next steps

 - As invesment advisors we direct private investor into the most profitable oportunities in private equity
 - in this case EdTech shows a good potential and Health tech shows the slowest growth thats a sign of a overheated and overfunded industry.